jumpingjoy/watchnationpro/apple-watch-series-6-review.md

 Our rating: ★★★★★ | 😎

 The hard fall feature is available from the Apple watch series 4.
 Apple watch series 6 also has a hard fall detector.
 When it finds a hard fall, It sends alerts, activates an alarm, taps you on the wrist.
 If there is some movement in your body, it will show you emergency services to contact.
 If there is no movement, it will automatically connect to emergency services.
-Otherwise, you can tap on "I'm OK" or tap on close in the left-corner or dismiss the alert using a digital crown.
+Otherwise, you can tap on “I’m OK” or tap on close in the left-corner or dismiss the alert using a digital crown.

 #### How does emergency SOS safety feature work in Apple watch series 6